 Councillor means a Councillor of Strathbogie Shire Council.
-Council meeting means a meeting of the Council convened in accordance with these Governance Rules and includes a scheduled meeting and unscheduled meeting. delegate means a member of Council staff to whom powers, functions and duties have been delegated by an instrument of delegation.
+Council meeting means a meeting of the Council convened in accordance with these Governance Rules and includes a scheduled meeting and unscheduled meeting (whether held as face-to-face (in-person) attendance in a set location or via electronic means (virtual) or in a 'hybrid' or 'parallel' format that mixes in-person and electronic attendance delegate means a member of Council staff to whom powers, functions and duties have been delegated by an instrument of delegation.
 Delegated Committee means a Delegated Committee established under section 63 of the Act.
 Delegated Committee meeting means a meeting of a Delegated Committee.
-Deputy Mayor means the Deputy Mayor of Council and any person appointed by Council to act as Deputy Mayor. disorder means any disorderly conduct of a member of the Gallery or a Councillor and includes: interjecting when another person is speaking, except, in the case of where a Councillor is raising a point of order making comments that are defamatory, malicious, abusive or offensive refusing to leave the meeting when requested, ordered or directed to do so by the Chairperson in accordance with the Act and these Governance Rules; and engaging in any other conduct which prevents the orderly conduct of the meeting. majority of the votes means a majority of Councillors present at the time of a vote voting in favour of a matter. meeting means a Council meeting or a Delegated Committee meeting. member means a member of any committee to which these Governance Rules apply minutes means the collective record of proceedings of Council.

-motion means a proposal framed in a way that will result in the opinion of Council being expressed, and a Council decision being made, if the proposal is adopted. municipal district means the municipal district of Council. notice of motion means a notice setting out the text of a motion, which it is proposed to move at the next relevant meeting. notice of rescission means a notice of motion to rescind a resolution made by Council. on notice means held or deferred to enable preparation of a response. point of order means a procedural point (about how the meeting is being conducted), not involving the substance of a matter before a meeting Rule or sub-Rule means a rule or sub-rule included in these Governance Rules urgent business means a matter that relates to or arises out of a matter which has arisen since distribution of the agenda and cannot safely or conveniently be deferred until the next meeting. written includes duplicated, lithographed, photocopied, printed and typed, and extends to both hard copy and soft copy form, and writing has a corresponding meaning.
+Deputy Mayor means the Deputy Mayor of Council and any person appointed by Council to act as Deputy Mayor. disorder means any disorderly conduct of a member of the Gallery or a Councillor and includes: interjecting when another person is speaking, except, in the case of where a Councillor is raising a point of order making comments that are defamatory, malicious, abusive or offensive refusing to leave the meeting when requested, ordered or directed to do so by the Chairperson in accordance with the Act and these Governance Rules; and engaging in any other conduct which prevents the orderly conduct of the meeting. majority of the votes means a majority of Councillors present at the time of a vote voting in favour of a matter. meeting means a Council meeting or a Delegated Committee meeting. member means a member of any committee to which these Governance Rules apply minutes means the collective record of proceedings of Council. motion means a proposal framed in a way that will result in the opinion of Council being expressed, and a Council decision being made, if the proposal is adopted. municipal district means the municipal district of Council. notice of motion means a notice setting out the text of a motion, which it is proposed to move at the next relevant meeting. notice of rescission means a notice of motion to rescind a resolution made by Council. on notice means held or deferred to enable preparation of a response. point of order means a procedural point (about how the meeting is being conducted), not involving the substance of a matter before a meeting Rule or sub-Rule means a rule or sub-rule included in these Governance Rules urgent business means a matter that relates to or arises out of a matter which has arisen since distribution of the agenda and cannot safely or conveniently be deferred until the next meeting. written includes duplicated, lithographed, photocopied, printed and typed, and extends to both hard copy and soft copy form, and writing has a corresponding meaning.